notJust-dev/notjustdev/content/posts/2023-01-16-react-native-testing/index.md

 });
 ```

 Similarly to the previous test cases, let's break down the code.
 We are using the `fireEvent` method to fire the `press` event on the label.
 We are then using the `toHaveBeenCalledWith` matcher to check if the `Linking.openURL` method is called with the correct link.
 If the link is correct, the test will pass.
 If the link is not correct, the test will fail.
+Here we are using Linking.openURL in our test to imitate the user clicking on the link.

 We can do exactly the same thing for the instagram link as well.
 Let's add the following code to the test file: